chriskempson/cpp-tic-tac-toe/README.md

 ## Assets
 All sounds were created with [DefleMask Tracker](http://deflemask.com/) using Nintendo Game boy sound chip emulation.
 All images were created with the venerable [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint).

+## Change Log
+Please see CHANGELOG.md.

 ## Licences
-The code is released under the [MIT Licence](https://opensource.org/licenses/MIT).
-The assets are released under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).

-For more information please see LICENCES.md.
+Please see LICENCES.md.